openedx/edx-documentation/en_us/course_authors/source/cohorts/cohort_config.rst

-  For example, if your .csv file contains conflicting information such as Student A being first assigned to Cohort 1, then later in the spreadsheet being assigned toCohort 2, the end result of your .csv upload is that Student A is assignedto Cohort 2.
-However, the upload results file will count Student A twicein the "Students Added" count: once when they are added to Cohort 1, and again when they are added to Cohort 2.
+  For example, if your .csv file contains conflicting information such as Student A being first assigned to Cohort 1, then later in the spreadsheet being assigned to Cohort 2, the end result of your .csv upload is that Student A is assigned to Cohort 2.
+However, the upload results file will count Student A twice in the "Students Added" count: once when they are added to Cohort 1, and again when they are added to Cohort 2.
 Before submitting a file for upload, check it carefully for errors.